Thank you for always buying me new clothes at the start of the school year. I know my new clothes often meant you went without.

 Thank you for not getting upset in front of me when I moved away.
 I’m sure it was hard to watch your child drive about as far south as she could.
 I wanted to get away from snowy, gray winters, not get away from you.

 Thank you for letting me use your ticket to the first Ohio State vs. Penn State game after Penn State joined the Big 10.
+I was practically frozen and deafened when I left the stadium, but I still remember that night.

 Oh wait, you did raise hell about the tattoo.
 In that case, thank you for loving me for me and not for what I look like.